richafnu/Viva/Viva/glint/reports/heat-map.md

 # Use the Viva Glint Heat Map Report

-The Microsoft Viva Glint Heat Map Report identifies high and low scoring teams on engagement and other key drivers and can be filtered by attributes within your Glint Employee Data File.
+The Microsoft Viva Glint Heat Map Report identifies high and low scoring teams on engagement and other key drivers.
+It is filterable by attributes within your Glint Employee Data File.

-The Heat Map Report is useful for HRBPs, admins, or any senior leader who would benefit from looking across multiple groups for comparisons.
+The Heat Map Report is useful for Human Resource Business Partners (HRBPs), admins, or any senior leader who would benefit from looking across multiple groups for comparisons.

 :::image type="content" source="../../media/glint/reports/heat-map-access.png" alt-text="Screenshot of the Heat Map Report access card within the Reporting tab on the admin dashboard.":::